gnarlyquack/dr-strangetest-documentation/Writing-Tests.md

 }
 ```

-Now we will see all failures:
+Now we see all failures:

     $ easytest